 If agreed upon with the client, an interior designer communicates with all specialists working on the project (be it the architect, contractor, decorator, plumber, electrician etc.) to makes sure that the client’s design is implemented correctly.
 The interior designer also sources, purchases, arranges deliveries of items and their installation to project site and styles the place.

 An interior designer has extensive knowledge and expertise.
 She/he can create a beautiful and cohesive design that works, looks and feels beautiful.
-She/he can foresee potential problems before they happen on site (and cost you money), communicate with other professionals and get your point across.
-Also, an interior designer can use her/his connections with suppliers to obtain discounts for certain items and services for you (saving you a considerable amount of money in the process).
+She/he can foresee potential problems before they happen on site (and cost you money), communicates with other professionals and gets your point across.
+Also, an interior designer can use her/his connections with suppliers to obtain discounts for certain items for you (saving you a considerable amount of money in the process).

 Choosing to work with an interior designer is, like everything else, a matter of personal taste and common interests.
 Just as you look at product reviews before buying a certain product, you can look for what other clients have said about the designer and see if anything resonates with you.